By car: Approximately 1 hour 30 minutes from Kumamoto IC.

-Access by car is recommended.
-Note that the road to the top of the small hill from the parking lot is a gravel road, making it difficult for two cars to pass each other.
+*Please note that the road to the site is a gravel road with some areas where it is difficult for vehicles to pass each other.
 Show route

 Op.Hours